Phase 1 - Return on Investment of Effective Customer Complaints Management: Private Sector Organisations

 This study makes an important first step in delivering a framework to assist organisations to verify once and for all that complaint departments are not merely ‘cost centres’.

-Watch the video below explaining the research and the research outcomes.
+Watch the video below explaining the research and the research outcomes for private sector organisation.

-Phase 2: Return on Investment of Effective Customer Complaints Management – Public Organisations
+Phase 2 - Return on Investment of Effective Customer Complaints Management: Public Sector Organisations

 Armstrong C, Carlson J, Sourdin T, Watts M, Dean A, (2017).
 ‘Demonstrating Return on Investment of Effective Complaint Management’.
 Proceedings of 2017 Academy of Marketing Conference.
 Hull, England.